 Using your pension savings to buy an annuity

-If you would like to buy a guaranteed income, you should be aware that a range of different annuities is available, each offering different features.
+If you would like a guaranteed income in retirement, you could buy an annuity.
+You should be aware that a range of different annuities is available, each offering different features.
 This means you should shop around to find the best option for you.

 If you are in ill health or suffer from/have suffered from a medical condition that is likely to reduce your life expectancy, this may enable you to obtain a higher starting annuity income.

 If you do not choose an annuity which goes up with the increases in inflation each year, there is the risk your retirement income may not maintain its spending power, especially over the medium to long term.